Car Accident Compensation Lawyers Cairns

 It is crucial to seek legal advice, regardless of how minor your injuries are.
 Our car accident compensation lawyers will guide you through the process of understanding your entitlements to compensation, based on the circumstances of the incident, the extent of your injuries and the financial impact.

-In Queensland, all motor vehicles have Compulsory Third Party (CTP) insurance.
-The National Injury Insurance Scheme (NIIS) can help people with serious injuries if the driver responsible for the accident is uninsured.
 Our expert team will prepare your claim, and evidence reports and attend any informal settlement meetings or Court proceedings, so you can focus on recovering.

 How do I get car accident compensation?

-Notice of Claim must be 100% accurate.
+To receive compensation for a car accident, complete a Notice of Accident Claim form.
+Then, provide the form to the car owner and their CTP Insurer.
+The details in a Notice of Claim must be 100% accurate.
 Incorrect information can negatively affect the chances of getting compensation.
 We strongly recommend that you seek legal advice from a lawyer with experience in this area of law before submitting the Notice of Claim to ensure it is completed accurately.

 Our personal injury lawyers can help ensure you document everything correctly.